JakubN27/durhack-2025/docs/README.md

 ## 📖 Documentation Structure

-This documentation is organized into **5 core files** for easy navigation:
+This documentation is organized into **13 comprehensive guides** for easy navigation:

 ### 🌟 [OVERVIEW.md](./OVERVIEW.md)
 **What is SkillSwap?**